 The Solution: a SAFETY

-A SAFETY – Simple Agreement for Future Equity Today – accomplishes the same end purpose but gives the investor real equity (common or pref shares) with an agreement to adjust the number & class of shares of the SAFETY to those of the Series A. (BTW – SAFETY is just a word I made up for fun.
+A SAFETY – Simple Agreement -with shares – for Future Equity Today – accomplishes the same end purpose but gives the investor real equity (common or pref shares) with an agreement to adjust the number & class of shares of the SAFETY to those of the Series A. (BTW – SAFETY is just a word I made up for fun.
 In reality it is just a clause that would be added to a subscription agreement -see below).

 Unlike a SAFE, a SAFETY is really just a right attached to the common or preferred shares that are being offered on a seed round.